-Theatre Opportunities (Advisor: Mr. Hamen-E244) - a multitude of theatre opportunities, including acting roles, leadership roles, lighting, sound, props, costuming, ushering and set building/painting, are available to all students via the school plays and musicals.
-Announcements will be given during the year inviting students to audition for productions or to join after-school technical opportunities.
+Theatre (Advisor: Mr. Hamen-E244/PAC) - a multitude of theatre opportunities, including acting roles, leadership roles, lighting, sound, props, costuming, ushering, and set building/painting, are available to all students through CHS Theatre's plays and musicals.
+Announcements are made during the year inviting students to audition for productions or to join after-school technical opportunities.
 There is a Pay to Participate fee of \$30.00 and a \$10 CHS Theatre fee.
+Please visit centervillehstheatre.com/stage for more info.